SutheeDev/The-Bloc-Camp/README.md

     - Resets all form inputs to their default setup.

 Admin can immediately view the results of a newly created show by navigating to the All Shows page.

+#### Profile

+- The Profile page allows admins to update and manage account information conveniently.
+- Includes four editable input fields:
+  - Name
+  - Last Name
+  - Email
+  - Location
+- Mandatory completion of all fields to successfully update the profile.
+- Error message displayed if any required information is missing or incomplete.
+- Confirmation message is shown upon successful update after clicking the update button.

+## Technologies Used

+The Bloc Camp website and application were created using various technologies to ensure a smooth and practical user experience.
+Here are some technologies I incorporated into this project.